sovon-mitro/blackout-offensive-security/README.md

 The target appears to be vulnerable.

 This provided a validation step before proceeding with controlled exploitation.

 4. Controlled Exploitation

-The validated vulnerability was exploited against the Metasploitable 2 laboratory target.
+The validated vulnerability was exploited exclusively against the isolated Metasploitable 2 laboratory target.

 A Meterpreter session was successfully established:

 Meterpreter session 1 opened

-The exploitation was performed exclusively against the intentionally vulnerable VM.
+This demonstrated successful remote compromise of the intentionally vulnerable system.

 5. Post-Exploitation Verification

-The obtained session was used to verify the level of access obtained.
+The obtained session was examined to verify the level of access and identify the compromised system.

 Identity Verification
 Server username: root